aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/quality-mode/_index.md

 ---
 title: "Barcode Quality Mode"
-description: "Learn how to control recognition robustness and speed using BarcodeQualityMode and QualitySettings presets in Aspose.BarCode for Java."
+description: "Learn how to control recognition robustness and performance using BarcodeQualityMode together with QualitySettings presets in Aspose.BarCode for Java."
 type: docs
 weight: 10
 url: /java/developer-guide/barcode-recognition/performance/quality-mode